Given Names And Surnames

 In genealogical research, the most important pieces of information from old documents are names—personal names and place names.
 The spellings of the first name, or given name, and the last name, or surname, must be established with accuracy.

 There are infinite numbers of names in old German documents and many variant spellings for specific names.
 If you cannot readily identify a name, you should search through indexes compiled by local recorders or qualified researchers.
 In addition, there are several good reference works that feature thousands of given names and identify them by gender.
 The Immigrant Ancestors Project, for example, provides the following lists of German names.
-You may download them (in Adobe PDF format) by clicking on the links below:
+You may download them (in Adobe PDF format) by clicking on the

+Below are some German emigration documents.
 The given names and surnames are underlined.

 No reference work can list all given names and surnames.
 There are, however, surname lists in county, provincial, and even national archives.
 You can also consult the International Genealogical Index for the existence of certain names in the vicinity of the town where a record was written.
 As always, caution should be used when consulting compiled listings, since deciphering errors could have been made.